Monday, 29 October 2018

 It is true that exceptional situations arise when there is a good reason for a woman not to breastfeed.
 Some women are physically unable to do this, and sometimes a woman has to get a job away from her baby so that she can earn money to live on.

 Nevertheless, for a woman not to breastfeed her baby should be a last resort.
-Any parent should want their baby to get off to the best start in life, and part of this should be for the baby to breastfeed from the mother if at all possible.
+Any parent should want their baby to get off to the best start in life, and part of this should be for the baby to breastfeed from the mother if possible.

 According to the Bible, husbands have a degree of authority over their wives.

-In Ephesians 5:22-25, for example, the apostle Paul writes:
+In Ephesians 5:22-24, for example, the apostle Paul writes:

-22 Wives, submit to your own husbands, as you do to the Lord.
-23 For the husband is the head of the wife, just as Christ is the head of the church, His body, and is its Saviour.
-24 Now, as the church submits to Christ, so wives must submit to their husbands in everything.
+‘Wives, submit to your own husbands as to the Lord.
+For the husband is the head of the wife even as Christ is the head of the church, his body, and is himself its Savior.
+Now as the church submits to Christ, so also wives should submit in everything to their husbands.’
+(ESV)

 Mainstream Western culture rejects the idea that husbands have authority over their wives.
 But in doing so they are rejecting what God has designed.